bebopkid/ubuild-jekyll/index.md

   - link_text: Non-Alcoholic
 - template: hero-banner-w-image
   block: hero-2
-  headline: Death to purines ☠️
+  headline: Death to<br>purines ☠️
-  content: A list of purine-free and low-purine beers
+  content: A list of purine-free and low-purine beers.<br><br>Gout is a sudden and
+    painful inflammation of a joint caused by elevated levels of uric acid in the blood, resulting in crystals depositing in the affected joint.Gout is more common in people who are overweight and have metabolic syndrome, affecting about 6% of adult men and 2% of women (it’s even more common in older people).<br><strong>Minimize intake of sugar</strong>.<strong>Reduce intake of alcohol.</strong>&nbsp;Particularly
+    avoid beer and other high-carb alcoholic drinks.<strong>Lose excess weight and reverse metabolic syndrome</strong>.&nbsp;Low carb and keto diets may help.
   cta:
     enabled: false
     url: https://github.com/forestryio/ubuild-jekyll